Union of Finitely Generated Congruences on Ground Term Algebra

-we apply the first rewrite rule to its left-hand side, $\s_1(a_{11}, \ldots, a_{1m_1}) $, we get the right-hand side $a_1$, which appears on the left-hand side of the second rewrite rule, we apply the second rewrite rule to its left-hand side, $\s_2(a_{21}, \ldots, a_{2m_2}) $, we get the right-hand side $a_2$, which appears on the left-hand side of the third rewrite rule, we apply the third rewrite rule to its left-hand side, $\s_3(a_{31}, \ldots, a_{3m_3}) $, we get the right-hand side $a_3$, which appears on the left-hand side of the fourth rewrite rule, and son on.
-Finally, the right-hand side $a_{k-1}$ of the last but one rewrite rule appears in the left-hand side of the last rewrite rule, we apply the last rewrite rule to its left-hand side, $\s_k(a_{k1}, \ldots, a_{km_k}) $, we get its right-hand side $a_k=a$.
+we apply the first rewrite rule to its left-hand side, $\s_1({b}_{11}, \ldots, {b}_{1m_1}) $, we get the right-hand side ${b}_1$, which appears on the left-hand side of the second rewrite rule, we apply the second rewrite rule to its left-hand side, $\s_2({b}_{21}, \ldots, {b}_{2m_2}) $, we get the right-hand side ${b}_2$, which appears on the left-hand side of the third rewrite rule, and son on.
+Finally, the right-hand side ${b}_{k-1}$ of the last but one rewrite rule appears in the left-hand side of the last rewrite rule, we apply the last rewrite rule to its left-hand side, $\s_k({b}_{k1}, \ldots, {b}_{km_k}) $, we get its right-hand side ${b}_k={b}$.